MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M04Lab01_Power_Automate.md

 Exercise \#1: Create Visit Notification flow
 ===============================

 **Objective:** In this exercise, you will create a Power Automate flow that implements the requirement.
-Visitor notification is done using email.
-Notification includes the unique code assigned to the visit.
+The visitor should be sent an email that includes the unique code assigned to the visit.

 Task \#1: Create flow
 ---------------------------